fssa-batch3/utchikanna.neelakandan__web_project/README.md

 The user is redirected to the login page.

 Create an account

 Scenario 1: Successfully login in to account

-Steps:Navigate to the login page.
+Steps: Navigate to the login page.
 Enter the required information such as email, and password.
 Click the "login" button.